pianapolataa/RandomProject/README.md

 # Reinforcement Learning Car Simulator

-This project is a web-based simulation and control platform for a reinforcement learning (RL)-trained car agent to follow a specified path.
-Users can:
+This project is an interactive web-based simulation for a reinforcement learning (RL)-trained car agent to follow a specified path.

-- Run path-following simulations with different path types
-- Adjust physical/environmental parameters in real time
-- Retrain the agent with new configurations
-- Manually drive the car and view reward feedback

-The backend is powered by Stable-Baselines3 (SAC), and the frontend is a lightweight HTML/CSS/JS interface using Plotly for visualization.

 ---